thxbb12/awesome-computing-resources/README.md

 * [scikit-learn][31] - Simple and efficient machine learning tools in Python
 * [huggingface][211] - The platform where the machine learning community collaborates on models, datasets, and applications.
 * [llm.c][223] - LLM training in simple, raw C/CUDA
+* [napkin][267] - Turns your text into visuals so sharing your ideas is quick and effective
+* [gamma][268] - AI design partner for effortless presentations, websites, social media posts, and more
+* [bolt][269] - AI-powered web development platform which allows developers to build, run, edit, and deploy full-stack web apps directly from their browser without writing any code
+* [ahaslides][270] - The all-in-one AI platform for interactive and impactful  presentations

 ## Bioinformatics
 * [openms][46] - OpenMS is an open-source C++ library for LC-MS data management and analysis (github [here](https://github.com/OpenMS)).